ajv-validator/ajv/KEYWORDS.md

 _invalid_: any other value

 The same can be achieved with `enum` keyword using the array with one item.
-But `constant` keyword is more that just a syntax sugar for `enum`.
+But `constant` keyword is more than just a syntax sugar for `enum`.
 In combination with the [$data reference](https://github.com/epoberezkin/ajv#data-reference) it allows to define equality relations between different parts of the data.
 This cannot be achieved with `enum` keyword even with `$data` reference because `$data` cannot be used in place of one item - it can only be used in place of the whole array in `enum` keyword.

 __Example__